Top Email Security Risks in 2021 - How To Set Your Business Up for Safety & Success

 Cybersecurity Needs to be a Top Priority in 2021 and Beyond

-It is no secret that 2020 has been a challenging year for most companies.
+It is no secret that 2020 was a challenging year for most companies.
 In many cases, cybersecurity has been put on the back burner, as organizations scramble to adapt and adjust to accommodate remote workers.
 However, the reality is that in this heightened digital threat landscape, cybersecurity has never been more important.

 The COVID-19 crisis had driven rapid, widespread migration to Office 365 and Google Workspace to meet businesses’ email needs, providing threat actors with the perfect environment to craft timely, convincing email scams that appeal to recipients’ persistent fear and uncertainty surrounding the pandemic.
-Many of the COVID-related phishing scams that have been identified use language like "masks", "test", "quarantine" and "vaccine", and these malicious emails often contain real company logos, trademarks, copyrights and HTML/CSS.
+Many of the COVID-related phishing scams that have been identified use language like "test" or "vaccine", and these malicious emails often contain real company logos, trademarks, copyrights and HTML/CSS.
 One such scam includes legitimate information about a company's telework policies and others are filled with potentially useful information about COVID-19.
 Phishing campaigns advertising bogus SBA loan emails, phony COVID-19 tests and fraudulent antibody treatments have also been detected.
 Attackers are using these scams to gain a foothold on corporate systems by tricking employees and their family members into engaging with and enabling their malicious campaigns.

 Guardian Digital has detected a steady uptick in malicious phishing emails that appear to come from trusted government sources such as the White House, the CDC, the World Health Organization and the Department of Health and Human Services as this crisis continues heading into the new year.
 We’ve also identified an increase in the Ursnif, Emotet and Fareit trojans, which leverage phishing emails referencing the term "COVID-19" to convince users to click on links and download malware.